PATIENTS up and down the country are being slapped with fees of up to £120 when they want a sick note, letter or report from the doctor.

 Reader’s saving tip

-Send tips to sunsavers.co.uk/tips and you will get 28 codes worth £5 if yours is used.
-Include your name and town.
+Send your hints to sunsavers.co.uk/tips and you’ll get 28 codes worth £5 if yours is published.
+Please include your name and town.

 My Sun Savers fiver

-Send your Savers fiver stories to sunsavers.co.uk/fivers and you will get 28 codes worth £5 if yours is used.
+Send your Savers fiver stories to sunsavers.co.uk/fivers and you’ll get 28 codes worth £5 if yours is published.
 Please include your name and town.

 JOIN thousands of readers taking part in the new Sun Savers Raffle.